Savory/docs/src/websockets/controllers.md

 Most of the concepts discussed elsewhere in this documentation, such as dependency injection, decorators, exception filters, pipes, guards and interceptors, apply equally to controllers.
 Wherever possible, Danet abstracts implementation details so that the same components can run across HTTP-based platforms and WebSockets.
 This section covers the aspects of Danet that are specific to WebSockets.

-In Danet, a websocket contrller is simply a class annotated with `@WebSocketController()` decorator.
+In Danet, a websocket controller is simply a class annotated with `@WebSocketController()` decorator.
 Danet does not use any third party library to handle websocket, we use the [WebApi WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)

 ## Overview